barryclark/jekyll-now/_posts/2016-08-22-state-of-our-api-strategy.md

 On the design governance side we also progressed rather nicely.
 You might find our [API Styleguide](https://github.com/Haufe-Lexware/api-style-guide) of interest - I think it represents some of the best best practices from the industry.
 We are planning to use [Gitbook](https://www.gitbook.com) or [ReadTheDocs](https://readthedocs.org) to publish it in a better e-book style format.
 We took a lot of inspiration from the [Zalando API Styleguide](http://zalando.github.io/restful-api-guidelines/).

 The one remaining missing piece in our API story is an API registry.
 But again I am not looking for a repeat of the fallacy of a centralized UDDI or WSRR registry, but taking the Web as example and working something along [http://apis.io]() (Source code available at [https://github.com/apisio/apis.io]()).
 Central registries never worked, but Google does.
-Hence an API search engine with a choice or combinate of
+Hence an API search engine with a choice or combination of

  * a single git repo (containing API definitions) supporting pull requests and/or
  * the ability to register commit web hooks to many git repo’s (each representing one or more API definitions) and/or